ZaynabMohammed/K8s_Tasks/task2/README.md

 $ kubectl label nodes minikube color=blue
 node/minikube labeled
 ```
-7- Create a new deployment named blue with the nginx image and 3 replicas, Set Node Affinity to the deployment to place the pods on `master` only
+7- Create a new deployment named blue with the nginx image and 3 replicas, Set Node Affinity to the deployment to place the pods on `master` only:
 NodeAffinity: `requiredDuringSchedulingIgnoredDuringExecution`
 Key: color
 values: blue